SerKnight/face-block/README.md

 	* Click settings dropdown, then `Custom RPC`
 	* Enter `http://localhost:8545` under Custom RPC & Save

-Last things, then we can run the app :)
+Last things, then we can do stuff!

 `truffle compile`

 `truffle migrate`

+# Creating a FaceBlock profile

 1. Open up the *Transactions* tab in the `Ganache` GUI, you should see some transactions from the Apps initialization.

 2. Under `Ganache's` Accounts tab, show one of the pre-seeded account keys on the right, and copy it in clipboard.

-3. Head over to `http://localhost:8080` and in the `MetaMask` plugin, click the users icon, and at the bottom, *Import Account*
+3. Head over to `http://localhost:8081` and in the `MetaMask` plugin, click the users icon, and at the bottom, *Import Account*

 4. Reload the page, and your imported account address should be loaded in the Signup *Eth Address* input

 5. Paste into *private key*

 6. Enter all details to create a profile & hit **Sign Up**

 You now have a running application.
 There is only one user allowed per private key, to add addition profiles, repeat steps *2..6*